wp-plugins/youtube-channel/readme.txt

 * Add option to open video for thumbnail image in lightbox
 * Improve autoplay option to start playing only first video item
 * Add option to show favorite videos
+* Change the link target, using the thumbnail option, to "blank"

 == Frequently Asked Questions ==